 Year: February 2018

-Gene Kim, award-winning CTO, and researcher, and John Willis, evangelist at Docker Inc, share their foundational knowledge of DevOps here.
+Gene Kim, an award-winning CTO and researcher, and John Willis, an evangelist at Docker Inc., share their foundational knowledge of DevOps here.

-In Beyond the Phoenix Project, you can read about the pivotal figures, philosophies, and the Learning Organization concept that differentiate the DevOps approach from other IT methodologies.
+In Beyond the Phoenix Project, you can read about the pivotal figures, philosophies, and Learning Organization concepts that differentiate the DevOps approach from other IT methodologies.

 2. The DevOps Handbook: How to Create World-Class Agility, Reliability, and Security in Technology Organizations